Last Updated: May 3rd, 2022 at 9:21 pm

 How Do You Fight Your Third Degree Felony Charge?

 The first and most important thing to do following an arrest for a third-degree felony in Florida is to seek legal representation.
 Find a criminal defense attorney who is local to the area, familiar with the court system, and well-established within the community.
 Additionally, seek out a law firm that has an experienced and comprehensive team of professionals at your disposal, such as private investigators and those who can provide expert testimony in court.
-If you're in South Florida, criminal defense attorney Matt Shafran at Weinstein Legal is that lawyer.
+If you’re in Florida, criminal defense attorney Matt Shafran at Weinstein Legal is that lawyer.

 It may be possible to have your charges reduced or dismissed entirely, even if you are a repeat offender.
 There are options available to you, but you must have a defense attorney working diligently on your case for the best possible outcome.
 It may also be possible to enter a pre-trial intervention program, which allows you to fulfill criteria outlined by the courts and, upon completion, to have the third-degree felony erased from your record.